crate/tsperf/tsperf/write/README.md

 Default: 8000

-The port that is used to publish prometheus metrics.
+The port that is used to publish Prometheus metrics.

 ### Environment variables used to configure different databases